 DON’T Stop at Just One If You Want Lots of Birds

 The suet area will be extremely popular in colder months, and it can really help birds fatten up and get them through the winter.
-If you have the space, try to put out two or three suet feeders.
-This will attract more birds, as well as a greater variety.
+If you have space, try to put out two or three suet feeders.
+This will attract a greater variety of birds.

 DO Freshen Up Your Suet If It Gets Old or Stale

 If your suet does get old, it’s probably time to freshen it up.
 In general, suet is fine for a long time (and birds will often eat it up before it’s old), but weather can affect the quality.
-Weather can tear up your suet to the point where it’s falling out of the feeder, or the heat can make it stale.
 If you notice the birds coming to your suet and then leaving, it probably needs to be freshened.